Florida Loquat News

 At the festival, you won’t find clowns and Ferris wheels, cotton candy and commercial snacks, flea market treasures and imported toys.
 You won’t find other fruits and vegetables.
 You certainly won’t find citrus.
 This is a loquat-exclusive event, intended to celebrate a wonderful tree and its delightful fruit.

 What to Look For We will have seeds, seedlings, young plants, large plants, fresh fruit, jellies, jams, and pies.
 No citrus here.
 We will also have lectures and educational events on planting, cultivating and harvesting; eating, preserving, and recipes; and the history and cultural context of loquats.
-Finally, this year, we will have loquat literary offerings (see below).
+Finally, this year, we will have loquat literary offerings (see notice, above).

 Know Any Trees ?
 If you have a loquat tree that volunteers can harvest for the festival, please let us know your location (and phone number); we’ll make arrangements for the harvest in season.
 Getting a “stable” of trees is very important to the festival – this year and beyond.